williamnguyen-activecyber/okta.github.io/_source/_standards/OIDC/index.md

 Clients can use any of the following sequences of operations to obtain an ID Token:
-* Basic, or [Authorization code flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) -- the client obtains an authorization code from the authorization server's authentication endpoint and uses it to obtain an ID token and an access token from the authorization server's Token endpoint.
+* Basic, or [Authorization code flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) -- the client obtains an authorization code from the authorization server&#8217;s authentication endpoint and uses it to obtain an ID token and an access token from the authorization server&#8217;s Token endpoint.
 * [Implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) -- the client obtains an ID
-token and optionally an Access Token directly from the authorization server's authentication endpoint.
+token and optionally an Access Token directly from the authorization server&#8217;s authentication endpoint.
 * [Hybrid flow](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) -- a combination of the other
 two flows.